 What’s the real magic behind electric bikes?
 The battery.
 Batteries power virtually every part of your e-bike, fueling your most epic adventures and riding memories.
 It’s no surprise they’re one of the most important components on an electric bike.
-And why it’s SO important to keep your battery in tip-top shape.
+And why it’s SO important to keep your e-bike battery in tip-top shape.
 Whether you’re thinking of buying an e-bike or are already a seasoned e-biker, check out these battery health tips to enjoy your bike for years to come.

 1. Hold It Sparky!